Cali: Public transport

 The city of Cali offers a variety of ways to move through the city.
 In March 2009, The Masivo Integrado de Occidente (MIO) began operations.
 It is planned to be the primary system that connects the city.
 Non-MIO buses in various neighborhoods round out the system.
 Taxis are available.

 Masivo Integrado de Occidente (MIO): It is a bus rapid transit system of articulated buses that run on dedicated bus lanes in the middle of major thoroughfares, with stations connected to sidewalks by dedicated pedestrian crossings or bridges.
 The system layout is 243 km distributed in trunk, pre-trunk and complementary corridors.
 The system also integrated the renovation and recuperation of the public space.
 The MIO system was not only designed for the public transport, but built for public use with extensive new sidewalks, parks, gardens and public squares for the public to enjoy.

-The system also includes a cable car line named MÍO Cable, which is fully integrated with the MIO network and directly serves the residents of the Siloé district.
+The system also includes a cable car line named MIO Cable, which is fully integrated with the MIO network and directly serves the residents of the Siloé district.

 List of the Trunk or principal corridors: